dschaefer/eclipse-two/architecture.md

 - Reuse an existing editor.
 For now choose Monaco.
 Switch to something else if it's better
 - Allow for registering other editors, mostly graphical for different file types
   - e.g. link script editor that shows the memory layout graphically
-- It's been difficult to decide what to use for an app framework.
-Here's what I considered
-  - Web Components, or at least custom elements.
-    - Very hard to use.
-    - Want to get this up and running quickly.
-  - Angular 2
-    - Certainly a lot of buzz.
-Complete framework.
-Google.
-    - But is it really that popular yet, will it be?
-  - React
-    - Have some experience with React.
-    - Our main wish is to provide a collection of reusable components
-    - Popularity is rising.
-Tools are mature.
-    - JSX is weird, but I think we need a template language anyway.
-As good as any.
-- React
-  - To start, we'll use React.
-  - Use react-bootstrap to get bootstrap.
-  - Build with babel directly.
-Don't need to minimize during development.
-  - Use flow for type checking.
-  - Typescript would be nice, but React seems pretty against it.
-And even then what does it's future really hold?